Awards, Accreditation & Memberships

 Accreditation Council for Graduate Medical Education (ACGME) – The Middlesex Hospital Family Practice Residency is accredited by the ACGME.
 The ACGME is a private, non-profit organization that accredits more than 7,800 residency programs in 119 specialties and subspecialties affecting nearly 100,000 residents.
 Its mission is to improve the quality of patient care through improving and maintaining the quality of graduate medical education for physicians training in the United States.
 Accreditation is voluntary, however, programs must be ACGME-accredited in order to receive graduate medical education funds from the federal Center for Medicare and Medicaid Services.
 Residents must graduate from ACGME-accredited programs to be eligible to take their board certification examinations.
 In addition, Connecticut requires two years of study in an ACGME-accredited residency program for physician licensure.

-National Committee for Quality Assurance (NCQA) – In 2012, Middlesex Hospital’s Center for Chronic Care Management received full accreditation for its disease management programs from the National Committee for Quality Assurance (NCQA).
-These programs include care management for diabetes, chronic heart failure, asthma, smoking cessation and childhood obesity.
+Middlesex Hospital’s Center for Chronic Care Management is fully accredited for its disease management programs from the National Committee for Quality Assurance (NCQA).
+These programs include care management for diabetes, chronic heart failure, asthma and smoking cessation.

 The accreditation program involves a comprehensive review of the full range of disease management functions to assess the quality of the programs.
 Earning the voluntary NCQA disease management accreditation is an indication that an organization is dedicated to giving patients and practitioners the support systems, education and other help necessary to ensure good outcomes and good care.